2002 Australian Grand Prix: Background

 At the front of the field, the press and bookmakers tipped Ferrari's Michael Schumacher to win his fifth World Drivers' Championship, with Williams's Juan Pablo Montoya as his main rival.
 Schumacher stated that his goal for the season was to win the championship and tie Juan Manuel Fangio's all-time record of five titles, "Our motivation is still unchanged, our target and goals are still the same.
 We want to once again win both world championships and there is nothing nicer than winning with Ferrari."
 Montoya stated that he felt more relaxed than in 2001 since he knew his team better, "I think I showed everyone out there that I am competitive and that's the important thing.
 It was a lot harder to win in Formula One than in CART because it took longer to understand the car, but now that's done I'm looking to do better in 2002."
 Former driver Derek Warwick believed Michael Schumacher was the best driver in Formula One and suspected Montoya lacked emotional maturity.

-Due to performance and reliability issues, Ferrari brought the F2001B to Australia instead of the F2002.
+Due to performance and reliability issues, Ferrari brought the F2001B to Australia instead of the F2002 with the aim of Ferrari to score championship points in the opening races.
 According to Ferrari team principal Jean Todt, the F2002 was fast in pre-season testing, but the team did not have enough time to ensure that it would be reliable in Australia, "We think it will be able to bring home valuable points for the championship.
 Next week, we will continue our on-track development of the F2002, as well as fine-tuning the F2001 for the first race."
+Michelin did not bring a new tyre featuring asymmetrical grooves that sloped more gradually on one side than the other to Australia so that all of their teams could avoid disqualification from the event after Bridgestone and the FIA protested the legality of the compounds.
 During the first two practice sessions, the F2001 was fitted with a rear wing used on the F2002 in testing; both Michael Schumacher and his teammate Rubens Barrichello opted for one seen at the 2001 Japanese Grand Prix.
 The McLaren MP4-17 car had an attachment to its lower front suspension frame split to promote airflow beneath the front wing, as well as altered ailerons in the front and back.
 The Jordan, Arrows and Sauber teams copied the design.